 purposes and check your bags.

-passing through Customs you have the opportunity to shop
+through Customs you have the opportunity to shop in the

-in the airport's gift shop and/or get a bite to eat at the
+airport's gift shop and/or get a bite to eat at the small

-small local restaurant located in the lobby.
-This is your
+local restaurant located in the lobby.
+This is your last

-airport lobby, fill in the Customs Declaration form
+lobby, fill in the Customs Declaration form you were given

-you were given at check-in and proceed to Customs.
-Present
+at check-in and proceed to Customs.
+Present your declaration

-your declaration form, along with your passport, to a Customs
+form, along with your passport, to a Customs Inspector.

-Inspector.
-You then collect your bags from the luggage carousel
+You then collect your bags from the luggage carousel and

 and Customs Declaration form.
 Be prepared to have all your